Initial Post -- July 24, 2019, 3:17 p.m. -

 August 1, 2019, 5:03 a.m. -

-If you’re new to my site, I hope that you’re reading this post first.
+If you’re new to my site, I hope you read this post first.
 If you’ve been here before, I’m sure you’re questioning what has happened.

-BUT, like a bad haircut that takes way to long to grow out, what happened during my site migration move to a new website host is a SUPER scary thing for me.
+But, like a bad haircut that takes way too long to grow out, what happened during my migration to a new website platform and host is a SUPER scary thing for me.

-After the initial mourning of whats happened (and yes, I’ve cried a time or two), I’ve convinced myself to stay calm and look at what happened as a learning experience and an opportunity.
+After mourning what happened (and yes, I’ve cried a time or two), I’ve convinced myself to stay calm and look at what happened as a learning experience and an opportunity.